 Because clinical and theory are taught concurrently and combined in the same course, a student not achieving the specified benchmark at the end of the course will not successfully pass that course and will not be allowed to continue in the program.
-Even if the theory grade is passing, the student needs 75% or higher in clinical to successfully pass the course.
-Students who do not achieve a passing score in nursing courses may apply for the re-entry process one time (if space is available in the next cohort).
+Even if Revised 09/2018, 11/2019, 2/2020, 5/2020, 9/2021, 3/2022, 9/2022, 06/2023 the theory grade is passing, the student needs 75% or higher in clinical to successfully pass the course.
+Students who do not achieve a passing score in program courses may apply for the re-entry process one time (if space is available in the next cohort).
 Students may not exceed two (2) enrollments into Career Care Institute.

 Students not achieving benchmark of 75% or higher (80% for science classes) at any point during the term will be subject to student advisement and student remedial development plan.
 The student, instructor(s), and Program Director or designee collaborate and develop a student development/remedial plan of action.
-Any student not achieving benchmark of 75% or higher at the end of the semester will be terminated from the program.
+Any student with a grade of 74.9% or lower (79.9% or lower for science courses) after mid-term exams will be issued a Program Exclusion Notification (PEN) for academics.
+Any student not achieving benchmark of 75% or higher (80% or higher for science courses) at the end of the semester will be terminated from the program.